To know the love of God through the power of the Holy Spirit and with Jesus as our Teacher to show and share our Faith.

 Thursdays: Thought for the day (approx 15 mins) 10:30am followed by refreshments.

-First Saturday of each month: Sticky Church for Mums and Playgroup/Primary ages, 10:00am to noon in the Hall.
+First Saturday of each month: Sticky Church for Playgroup/Primary ages accompanied by an adult 10.30am to noon in the Hall.

 Brief History of Cheap Street Church